Solemnity: Proper solemnities

 There are also solemnities not inscribed in the General Roman Calendar, which are observed in particular places, regions, churches or religious institutes.
 The optional memorial of Saint Patrick on 17 March is a solemnity in Ireland, the memorial of Saint Josemaría Escrivá on 26 June is a solemnity within the prelature of Opus Dei, and the optional memorial of Our Lady of Mount Carmel on 16 July is a solemnity for the Carmelites.

-A partial list of proper solemnities follows:
+A partial list of proper solemnities follows below:

 Observance

-Even if it is a weekday or within Advent and Lenten season, if the day is a Solemnity, then the Gloria is said or sung, as well as the saying of the Creed at Mass, and there are two scriptural readings, not one, before the Gospel.
+Even if it is a weekday or within Advent and Lenten season, if the day is a Solemnity, then the Gloria is said or sung (except Good Friday which is the second day of the Paschal Triduum), as well as the saying of the Creed at Mass, and there are two scriptural readings, not one, before the Gospel.
 Also, there will sometimes be processional and recessional hymns, and use of incense.

 Some but not all solemnities are also holy days of obligation, on which, as on Sundays, Catholics are required to attend Mass and to avoid work and business that hinder divine worship or suitable relaxation of mind and body.
 All holy days of obligation have the rank of solemnity at least at local level, though not necessarily holding that rank in the General Roman Calendar.
 With the exception of the solemnities of the Sacred Heart of Jesus, the Annunciation of the Lord and the Birth of John the Baptist, all the solemnities inscribed in the General Roman Calendar are mentioned as holy days of obligation in canon 1246 of the Code of Canon Law, but are not necessarily all observed in a particular country.

 When a solemnity falls on a Friday, the obligation to abstain from meat or some other food as determined by the episcopal conference does not apply.